ChesterHsieh/ChesterHsieh.github.io/_posts/Book&Key Insight/2020-03-13-Business Model 2.0.md

 ## ZOZOSUIT
 Failed!
 The idea behind the business is pretty brillient.
-The problem is
+The problem is more like technical issue.
+Inaccureate measurement is common issue after I did some research for the others' reviews.

+##
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcwNjc3MzYxNywtMTc4NjM0ODQ2NCwtMT
+eyJoaXN0b3J5IjpbMTExMTg4MjU0MSwtMTc4NjM0ODQ2NCwtMT
 I0NTI3NTM2MV19
 -->